decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

 DEX client user interface as described in the next section.

 Most users will use the native wallets that are already built into the DEX client.
-Depending on the asset, you may be able to choose from: (1) the native wallet, (2) an external full node wallet, or (3) and Electrum-based wallet.
+Depending on the asset, you may be able to choose from: (1) a native wallet, (2) an external full node wallet, or (3) an Electrum-based wallet.
 Consult the following table for a summary of wallet support.
 If there is a checkmark in the "native" column, no external software is required.